Analysis and X-ray tomography: Injectivity via angular Fourier series

 Our aim is to reconstruct a continuous function $f\colon\pud\to\C$ from its integrals over all lines through~$\pud$.
 We will not use the lines that pass through the origin.
 That is, we throw away some data.
 Avoiding the origin simply makes the use of polar coordinates more convenient and does not make the result any weaker.

 Our original problem was to reconstruct a function in the whole disc, but it turns out to be convenient to throw away some data.
 This is not unusual in inverse problems.
 It is often best to look at a convenient subset of the data.
+Notice that in this section we will throw away a different subset of data than in the previous one.
 However, the results are often stated for all of the data for clarity.

 We will use polar coordinates $r\in(0,1]$ and $\theta\in\R/2\pi\Z$ on~$\pud$.
 For any fixed~$r$, the function $f(r,\dummy)$ is a continuous function $\R/2\pi\Z\to\C$.
 We expand it in a Fourier series.
 Now the coefficients of the Fourier series depend on the variable~$r$.
 We have